El Mundo de

 In the lore/world building of Perdida, the mixture of a color with black is a mark of Tumbagas who are held in high regards within their societies, those with a connection to the source.

-This Aspects opens the door to how I have begun to see & experience my relationship with a Divine source, my Queerness, how the 2 become 1, to create the Self, & how that Self, like El Guardián, exists on a Boarderland, La Frontera between the Divine & the Human.
+This Aspects opens the door to how I have begun to see & experience my relationship with a Divine source, with my Queerness, how the 2 become 1 in order to create the Self, & how that Self, like El Guardián, exists on a Boarderland, una frontera between the Divine & the Human.

 El Guardián. is manifested by the following future relics -